In this guide

 5% shares/95% bonds | 1.66 | 1.83 | 2.04 | 5.37 |

-However, in Australia most retirees with a super pension are invested in their fund’s Balanced option with 60–76% growth investments.
+However, in Australia most retirees with a super pension are invested in their fund’s Balanced or Growth option comprising 60–80% growth investments.
 According to the calculations in the table above, a 4% withdrawal rate would have a 95% chance of lasting 30 years.
-In other words, even though it seems counter-intuitive, ‘safety’ is increased by holding a meaningful amount in shares.
+In other words, even though it seems counterintuitive, ‘safety’ is increased by holding a meaningful amount in shares.

 What withdrawal rates are safe for Australian retirees?

-Index fund specialist Vanguard recently adapted US research for Australian conditions and came up with a range of 3.5% to 5% as a safe withdrawal rate, depending on how conservative your portfolio is.
-They also recommend retirees take a flexible cap-and-floor approach to spending.
+Index fund specialist Vanguard has also adapted US research for Australian conditions, caming up with a range of 3.5–5% as a safe withdrawal rate, depending on how conservative your portfolio is.
+They also recommend retirees take a flexible cap-and-floor approach to spending, pulling back in negative return years and spending more in good ones.

-In a recent article, Vanguard Australia head of corporate affairs Robin Bowerman wrote: “Those people willing to be flexible in year-to-year spending – pulling back in negative return years and spending more in good ones – dramatically increase their chances of not running out of money.
+According to Vanguard Australia head of corporate affairs at the time of the research, Robin Bowerman: “Those people willing to be flexible in year-to-year spending dramatically increase their chances of not running out of money.

 “In fact, a retiree who is willing to cut back spending in bad years by just 2.5% can lift their starting safe withdrawal rate as high as 5% of their savings – without increasing the chances of running out of money.
 The Vanguard numbers show the best result comes from capping spending increases each year at 5% – even if your portfolio grows faster than that.”